DL-45-47/Assignment_1_FNN/README.md

 * **get_accuracy** - Calculate accuracy on training set
 * **val_get_accuracy** - Calculate accuracy on validation set
 * **predict** - Uses input, weights and bias and returns vector of predicted probability corresponding to each class as result

+### Execution :
+* It is a modular code in juper notebook formate.
+In order to start the execution run all cells.
+One who needs to run this notebook should have a wandb login which is needed for execution of the code.